-therefore, plays an undeniable role in development of societies, especially organizations 1.
-Classrooms are a good place to transfer professors' experiences to students and to better understand the lessons 2, 3.
-Educational ecology one of the branches of human ecology.
+Higher education represents a type of investment in human resources that contributes to the inclusive development of the country by providing and promoting the knowledge, skills and attitudes manpower needs.
+Higher education, therefore, plays an undeniable role in development of societies, the especially organizations.
+Classrooms are a good place to transfer professors' experiences to students and to better understand the lessons.
+Educational ecology is one of the branches of human ecology.
 Educational ecology is an interdisciplinary knowledge that links the natural sciences, the social sciences, and the humanities.
-The mission of this knowledge to study human beings as individuals or a social system in interacting with the multidimensional environment surrounding them by a comprehensive perspective.
-In terms of educational ecology, education is considered to be a facilitator of all things that lead human toward sustainable development 4, 5.
+The mission of this knowledge to study human beings as individuals is or a social system in interacting with the multidimensional environment surrounding them by a comprehensive perspective.
+In terms of educational ecology, education is considered to be a facilitator of all things that lead human toward sustainable development.
 According to the main viewpoints of educational ecology, the classroom is a micro-ecological system consisting of three ecological factors, i.e., teachers. students and the classroom environment.
-These three ecological factors create ecological balance in the classroom system, and if any of these factors are lost or damaged, a chain reaction is created, which leads to classroom ecological imbalances and disruptions in the process and teaching and learners' learning ^{6, 7}.
-We do not have the control over the home/neighborhood environment, but we can control the environment where people spend at least one third of their time. environment we create in our schools and universities has a great impact on the daily performance of learners ^{8, 9}.
-The concentration is an acquired state and refers to a mental state in which all the sensory and intellectual powers of a person are concentrated on a specific subject 10, 11.
+These three ecological factors create ecological balance in the classroom system, and if any of these factors are lost or damaged, a chain reaction is created, which leads to classroom ecological imbalances and disruptions in the process and teaching and learners' learning.
+We do not have the control over the home/neighborhood environment, but we can control the environment where people spend at least one third of their time.
+The environment we create in our schools and universities has a great impact on the daily performance of learners .
+The concentration is an acquired state and refers to a mental state in which all the sensory and intellectual powers of a person are concentrated on a specific subject , .
 Concentration in every task, including learning the lessons in the classroom, is a definite prerequisite for learning the lessons in the classroom and education, ensures learning, and leads to academic achievement.
 One of the most common educational problems is the lack of concentration in classrooms, seminars and conferences.
 Most people who are eager to attend the meeting will lose their concentration and become distracted.
-This is clearly visible among students 12.
-In several studies, several factors that influence the concentration in the classroom have been independently reported, including drowsiness in the classroom, nutritional status, intellectual conflicts, teachers' satisfactory knowledge and information, mastery over the subject, teaching methods in the classroom, use of educational aids, lighting conditions and ventilation of the class 13.
-The quality of education is one of the main concerns of higher education systems in most countries and has attracted much attention in recent years 14.
-Among the universities, universities of medical sciences are of great importance in this regard because, on the one hand, most of the vast majority of their graduates work in medical and related professions, and on the other hand their profession requires that they deal with human being not a lifeless tool as a result, the health of the individual and society is the result of their activity in different professional fields 15.
+This is clearly visible among students .
+In several studies, several factors that influence the concentration in the classroom have been independently reported, in including drowsiness the classroom, nutritional status, intellectual conflicts, teachers' satisfactory knowledge and information, mastery over the subject, teaching methods in the classroom, use of educational aids, lighting conditions and ventilation of the class .
+The quality of education is one of the main concerns of higher education systems in most countries and has attracted much attention in recent years .
+Among the universities, universities of medical sciences are of great importance in this regard because, on the one hand, most of the vast majority of their graduates work in medical and related professions, and on the other hand their profession requires that they deal with human being not a lifeless tool as a result, the health of the individual and society is the result of their activity in different professional fields.